 Several "ecotypes," or genetically distinct varieties of S. minor that have adapted to a particular environment exist.
-Sabal minor 'McCurtain,' for example, originated in McCurtain County, Okla., where the palm grows wild in local forests, surviving the winters without any intervention from the human hand.
+S.minor 'McCurtain', for example, originated in McCurtain County, Oklahoma, where the palm grows wild in local forests, surviving the winters without any intervention from the human hand.
 It is one of the hardiest ecotypes of S. minor and worth pursuing for the Virginia garden.

 Similarly, S. minor 'Emerald Isle Blue Giant,' originating in North Carolina, is reliably hardy to at least Zone 7.
-Sabal minor 'Arkansas' from western Arkansas should be hardy throughout most of Virginia.
-Sabal 'Louisiana' spp. is not very winter hardy in most Virginia locations, unless acclimatized over many years and in a good microclimate.
+S.minor 'Arkansas' from western Arkansas should be hardy throughout most of Virginia.
+S. minor ssp.
+Louisiana is not very winter hardy in most Virginia locations, unless acclimatized over many years and in a good microclimate.